LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

 ### Add or Review Configuration for Loop Identifier

-Find and click on the Loop identifier row on the [Certificates, Identifiers & Profiles: Identifiers List](https://developer.apple.com/account/resources/identifiers/list) page.
+Find and click on the Loop identifier row (i.e. the one with IDENTIFIER set to com.TEAMID.loopkit.Loop) on the [Certificates, Identifiers & Profiles: Identifiers List](https://developer.apple.com/account/resources/identifiers/list) page.

 The `Edit Your App ID Configuration` screen will open.
 You will be taking two actions for the Loop identifier.